arkachego/audiobook/Readme.md

 2. `yarn build` is used to create the docker images from both the apps.
 3. `yarn start` is used to create the containers from the images and finally to run them.
 4. `yarn stop` is used to stop all the running containers under this dockerized environment.
-5. `yarn list` is used to list all the running containers in the terminal.
+5. `yarn ps` is used to list all the running containers in the terminal.
 6. `yarn logs` is used to display the logs of a module in a container when the dockerized setup is running.
 To get the logs for the server module, we can execute `yarn logs server`.
 7. `yarn migrate` is used to create necessary tables and relations in the underlying **PostgreSQL** database.